 Otterbein is dedicated to eliminating and/or minimizing criminal activities through the eyes and ears of all faculty, staff, students, friends and neighbors of the campus community.
+Otterbein encourages every employee and student to also be responsible for their own security and for the security of others.
 Crime prevention brochures and other printed materials are available at the Otterbein Police Department for the entire Otterbein community.
 Crime prevention programs emphasizing security and safety procedures for students and faculty/staff members are routinely presented throughout the academic year and are available upon request by individuals or groups.
 Crime Prevention and Security briefings are offered during summer orientation sessions to parents, and students have the option to attend the same presentation during Move-In Week.
 Human Resources provide new employees with an emergency flipchart, crime prevention safety tips and require new employees to attend Sexual Harassment Prevention training.
 Some of the crime prevention / safety programs presented are: